 There’s a Jewish camp that’s perfect for your child.

 Jewish specialty camps enable your child to hone a specific skill or interest within the context of Jewish values like teamwork, fair play and ruach (spirit).
-Whether your child is interested in perfecting her jump shot, sharpening his painting skills, improving his swim stroke, directing a film, or learning how to farm organically, there is a specialty camp that fits their needs.
+Whether your child is interested in perfecting their jump shot, sharpening their painting skills, improving their swim stroke, directing a film, or learning how to farm organically, there is a specialty camp that fits their needs.

-Jewish camps offer a variety of models to accommodate special needs campers including mainstreaming, separate programming, and exclusive special needs camps specifically targeting children with autism, Down Syndrome, Asperger’s Syndrome, and others.
-Regardless of your child's function level, there is a Jewish camp ready to provide him or her with the summer of a lifetime.
+SOme Jewish camps may offer accommodations for special needs campers including mainstreaming, separate programming, and exclusive special needs camps specifically targeting children with autism, Down Syndrome, Asperger’s Syndrome, and others.